pinobatch/hello-world/cheat-sheet.md

 Say things go horribly wrong in your repo, and you've already committed.
 If you haven't done `git gc` recently, you can probably recover your data.
 Visit [Oh Shit, Git!?!] to see how.
+Eevee's 2015 article "[Just enough Git to be (less) dangerous]" may help build your mental model enough to understand the documentation.

 [Oh Shit, Git!?!]: https://ohshitgit.com/
+[Just enough Git to be (less) dangerous]: https://eev.ee/blog/2015/04/24/just-enough-git-to-be-less-dangerous/

 ## Working with out-of-band change submissions